StefaanAvonds/SQLiteManager/README.md

 An install-and-go package for SQLite.
 You will only need to install this package, add some models and DataAccess-classes and your SQLite-database is created!

 ## How to use?
 It's really easy to use this package; as the description dictates: just install the package and you are ready to go with the SQLite-database.
-In NuGet search for **SQLiteDatabase** by Stefaan Avonds or use the Command Line *[https://www.nuget.org/packages/SQLiteDatabase/1.0.0] (xxx)*.
+In NuGet search for **SQLiteDatabase** by Stefaan Avonds or use the Command Line *[SQLiteDatabase] (https://www.nuget.org/packages/SQLiteDatabase/1.0.0)*.

 ### DataModel
 Every database consists of data; that is the whole purpose of a database.
 The records itself can be defined by using **DataModels**.